 The Act has extended the law on harassment to include third parties.
 This means that, in some circumstances, employers will be liable for harassment of employees by clients, customers, suppliers or patients.
 If your employer knew, or ought to have known that you have been harassed in the course of your employment on at least two previous occasions by a third party (not necessarily the same third party or the same form of harassment on each occasion) and has failed to make reasonable steps to prevent it happening again, he may be liable under the Act.

 This is where an individual is treated less favourably as a result of having made, tried to make, helped someone else to make, or assumed to have made, a complaint or grievance of disability discrimination under the Act.
 There is no longer a need to compare treatment to an employee who has not done one of the above things.

 Who is liable under the Act?

-Liability for discrimination usually lies with the employer and/or any other employee who is found to have discriminated in the course of their employment (vicarious liability).
+Liability for discrimination usually lies with the employer and/or any other person who is found to have discriminated in the course of their employment (vicarious liability).
 As mentioned above, the employer will also be liable for the acts of third parties in certain circumstances.